GoogleCloudPlatform/community/tutorials/standalone-tensorflow-raspberry-pi/index.md

     The variable *`model_dir`* in line 16 of the python file `tf_server.py` identifies the directory where the model is saved.
 You can edit this if you download a model in a different location.

+    ```py
     print '--- importing packages'

     from tensorflow.contrib import predictor
     import base64
     import sys
     import json
     import subprocess
     import datetime

     # In the line below, specify the directory where you hosted your model.
     # This is the directory where the .pb file and variables directory are hosted.
     model_dir = '/tf_server/flowers_model/1'
+    ```

 ## Running the TensorFlow server